DawNow98/DawNow98/README.md

   - Working on projects by myself and still improving skills
   - Participating in online courses
   - Reading documentation

+ - **Improving skills in WebDesigning**
+  - Driving new opportunities to set-up home webpages
+  - Developing my skills in HTML/CSS/HTML5 & JS
+  - Collaboration with UI/UX designers

+- **Improving skills in Python**
+  - Preparing automatization for daily routine work.
+  - Finding new ways of developing in Django/Flask
+  - Looking for inspirations :)

 ## Contact